Hurricanes and Mosquitoes

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-With all the rain and flooding associated with hurricanes, it is important for residents and visitors to take the appropriate precautions to protect their homes from mosquitoes and to protect themselves from mosquito bites.
-While most mosquito bites are only an annoyance, sometimes these bites can be dangerous.
+With all the rain and flooding associated with hurricanes, it is important for residents and visitors to take the appropriate precautions before the next storm hits.
 Preventing bites reduces the risk of a person getting infected with a mosquito-borne disease.

 Residents are encouraged to drain standing water from containers around their homes, and to cover-up and use a mosquito repellent when mosquitoes are present.